-A new vacuum might not be the most glamorous product to shop for, but it can have a serious impact on your cleaning routine from the moment you unbox it.
-Whether you’re looking for something to handle daily messes in the kitchen or tackle constant crumbs in the car, new vacuum cleaners are all about making your life both cleaner and easier, which is where cordless vacuum models can come in.
+A new vacuum might not be the most glamorous product to shop for, but a great one can seriously improve your cleaning routine from the moment you unbox it.
+Whether you’re looking for something to handle daily cleaning in the kitchen or tackle constant crumbs in the car, a quality cordless vacuum cleaner should make your life both cleaner and easier.

 Best basic upright cordless vacuum: Shark

 Kathy Turley, director of marketing at Home Clean Heroes, says this upright cordless vacuum is very versatile.
 “It provides a quick clean for all surfaces, with strong suction power and a good runtime,” she says.
 “The extra-large dust bin has a top and bottom emptying design so you don't have to come in contact with the dirt.”
 It is also one of the more affordable vacuums on our list, priced under $200.

 Type: Upright cordless |Bagless: Yes | Weight: 7.5 lbs | Battery life: Up to 15 minutes | Bin capacity: 0.6 liters

 Best mid-range cordless vacuum: Shark